contains the active ingredient spironolactone

-Do not take this medicine if you are pregnant.
+Do not take this medicine if you are pregnant or think you might be pregnant.
 Spiractin can affect your developing baby if you take it during pregnancy.

 Do not take this medicine if you are breastfeeding.
 Spiractin passes into breast milk and may affect your baby.